Taka Hirose: Biography

 After deliberation, Hirose and Nicholas decided to continue, and set to work later that year on their fourth album Comfort in Sound, with Mark Richardson recruited as their new drummer.
 This was continued with the follow-up release Pushing The Senses.
 Both albums were commercial successes making the top 10 of the UK albums chart with a singles album released in 2006 also being well received.
 2008's Silent Cry also made the top 10 but had a short chart life and became their smallest selling album, a decline which then continued with 2010's Renegades, which missed the top 10 but is still seen as an album that brought the band back to their roots and sees Karl Brazil on drums after Mark Richardson returned to Skunk Anansie.

 Alongside his work with Feeder, Taka also works as an electronic music solo musician, often playing all the instruments alongside bass on a series of recordings under the alias name of "Funkybottom".
 He also has remixed Feeder tracks such as "Tracing Lines", as well as "Free Your Mind", a short 28 second interlude intended for Silent Cry which did not make the final cut.
 On the Funkybottom version, the remix extends the track with extra effects added in.
 He played on Inoran's 2011 single "Hide and Seek".
 In June 2012, he once again teamed up with Inoran, and Feeder's support guitarist Dean Tidey, to form the band Muddy Apes.

 As a member of Feeder, Hirose was inducted into the Kerrang!
-Radio Hall of Fame on the 9 August 2019, for "Distinguished Services to Rock".
+Hall of Fame on 9 August 2019.

 Taka also has a website containing many Japanese food recipes.